Sino-German Cooperation on Climate Change - Climate Partnership Project

 State of implementation/results

-• With the support of the Climate Partnership, high-ranking experts from China and Germany have been exchanging ideas in six working groups since December 2020 as part of the Sino-German Track 2 Dialogue (T2D) organised by the National Center for Climate Change Strategy and International Cooperation (NCSC) and the German Environment Agency (UBA).
-The results of the working groups are presented annually at joint events during the UNFCCC Conference of the Parties.
+• With the support of the Climate Partnership, high-level experts from China and Germany have been exchanging views since 12/2020 within the framework of the Sino-German Track 2 Dialogue (T2D), organised by the National Center for Climate Change Strategy and International Cooperation (NCSC) and the German Federal Environment Agency (UBA), through six working groups.
+The results from the working groups are presented annually at joint COP side events during the UNFCCC Conference of the Parties in the German or Chinese pavilion.

-• The T2D Steering Committee, chaired by Mr XU Huaqing, Senior Scientist at the NCSC, and UBA President Prof Dirk Messner, meets twice a year, alternating between Germany and China.
-The climate partnership supports the organisation of the meetings and the exchange in the working groups.
-The last steering committee meeting took place in Potsdam in October 2024.
-Another meeting will be held in China in April 2025 to facilitate dialogue on topics relevant to climate negotiations.
-T2D experts were also part of a side event in the China Pavilion at COP29 to present the results of a T2D working group on energy security.
+• The T2D Steering Committee, chaired by Mr. Xu Huaqing, Senior Scientist at the NCSC, and UBA President Prof. Dirk Messner, meets twice a year, alternating between Germany and China.
+The Climate Partnership supports the organisation of the meetings and the exchange within the working groups.
+The last Steering Committee meeting took place in Berlin in 09/2025 and facilitated a discussion on topics relevant to climate negotiations.

-• The project promotes the exchange of expertise between experts from China, Germany and the EU on various topics related to sustainable climate finance.
-This is done through a series of activities, including the workshop series with the Institute of Finance and Sustainability (IFS) and Climate & Company as well as study tours, during which Chinese delegations meet with banks and research institutions, e.g. Deutsche Bank, KfW, Climate Analytics, and the Frankfurt School of Finance & Management.
-Specialised studies are also funded to improve mutual understanding of policy frameworks.
+• The project promotes technical exchange between experts from China, Germany, and the EU on various topics related to sustainable climate finance.
+This is achieved through a range of activities, including a series of workshops with the Institute of Finance and Sustainability (IFS) and Climate&Company, as well as study tours during which Chinese delegations meet with banks and research institutions, such as Deutsche Bank, KfW, Climate Analytics, and the Frankfurt School of Finance & Management.
+The project also funds specialised studies to improve mutual understanding of policy frameworks.

-• With the support of the China Investment and Finance Association (CIFA), the project organises training for decision-makers and financial market players in China on topics such as climate finance practices, environmental, social and corporate governance (ESG) policies and practices of financial institutions, taxonomy and disclosure of sustainability information.
+• With support from the China Investment and Finance Association (CIFA), the project organised training sessions for decision-makers and financial market actors in China on topics such as climate finance practices, environmental, social, and governance (ESG) policies and practices of financial institutions, taxonomy, and the disclosure of sustainability information.

-• To promote youth engagement on climate issues in China, the project has established the NextGen Climate Dialogues.
-State Secretary Jennifer Morgan, Prof. Dirk Messner and Dr Bill Hare, CEO of Climate Analytics, opened the series with lectures at three renowned Chinese universities.
-The talks promote open dialogues and learning opportunities for students to engage them in critical climate-related issues.
+• To promote youth engagement on climate issues in China, the project established the NextGen Climate Dialogues in 2024.
+Nine lectures have already been organised at renowned Chinese universities and one German university, featuring speakers such as former State Secretary Jennifer Morgan, Prof. Dirk Messner, and Prof. Peter Hennicke from the Club of Rome.
+The lectures promote open dialogue and learning opportunities for students, with the aim of engaging them in key climate-related issues.

-• In addition to the climate dialogues, the climate partnership organises climate study camps together with Tsinghua University and the Technical University of Munich.
-The first study camp will take place in Beijing in September 2024.
+• In addition to the climate dialogues, the Climate Partnership organises climate study camps in collaboration with Tsinghua University and the Technical University of Munich.
+Following the first study camp in 09/2024 in Beijing, another one took place in 08/2025 in Munich.

 Latest Update: